inwtx/RemailerAssay/README.md

 #
 # The 'Remailer-Proc-Pinger-Assay.sh' script should be run in a folder: '/root/assay00/'
 #
-# To exclude a remailer from the assay, place its short name in the file: Remailer-Proc-Pinger.blk
+# To 'exclude a remailer from the assay', place its short name in the file: 'Remailer-Proc-Pinger.blk'
 #
-# This script is executed every minute to keep the webpage current.
+# This script is executed every minute to keep the webpage current with this cronjob:
-#
 #'*/1 * * * * /root/assay00/Remailer-Proc-Pinger-Assay.sh &> /dev/null'
 #
 #'-----------------------------------------------------------------------------------------'#